kaiban-ai/KaibanJS/CONTRIBUTING.md

-## Contributing to AgenticJS
+## Contributing to KaibanJS

-We appreciate your interest in contributing to AgenticJS!
+We appreciate your interest in contributing to KaibanJS!
 Here are a few guidelines to help you get started:

 ### How to Contribute

-1. **Explore Issues**: Start by looking through the [issues](https://github.com/AI-Champions/AgenticJS/issues) on GitHub.
+1. **Explore Issues**: Start by looking through the [issues](https://github.com/kaiban-ai/KaibanJS/issues) on GitHub.
 Pick an issue that interests you, and please check if it has the **"in progress"** label, which means someone is already working on it.
 If you have a new idea or have found a bug, feel free to submit a new issue.
 Ensure the issue you choose is not already being worked on by someone else.

-2. **Fork and Clone**: Fork the AgenticJS repository and then clone your fork.
+2. **Fork and Clone**: Fork the KaibanJS repository and then clone your fork.
 This will set you up with a local version of the project to work on.

 3. **Branch Creation**: Create a new branch in your local repository.
 It helps to name your branch in a way that reflects the work you're doing.
 For example, `feature/add-new-agent` or `bugfix/resolve-dependency-issue`.